 Heck even against easier guns I see a difference.
 I actually had a chance to test two different Tesla Model S’s recently, both with laser jammers installed.
 One had the ALP and another had a Max Ci 360 which uses these ZR5/ShifterMax heads.
 Against my Kustom ProLaser III (an older and relatively easy gun to jam), the ALP was totally bulletproof and I couldn’t get a reading off the car no matter what I did.
 The ZR5/ShifterMax, on the other hand, allowed me to get punchthroughs repeatedly inside about 200 feet, and this was particularly concerning because the heads were both pretty close to the front license plate that I was targeting so it’s not like the heads were too far away or not sensitive enough.
 There’s something about the jamming algorithm that Escort (Blinder) has implemented that limits the complete effectiveness of the jammers, even against older guns.
 It works, but I’m not too impressed.

-Another important note is that larger vehicles typically require at least 3 heads per side due to the larger surface area of the vehicles, but unfortunately the ZR5’s only allow for a maximum of 2 heads per side, so these will be more beneficial on smaller or normal sized cars and less effective on larger trucks and SUV’s.
+Another important note is that larger vehicles typically require at least 3 heads per side due to the larger surface area of the vehicles, but unfortunately the ZR5’s only allow for a maximum of 4 heads total, either 4 up front or two per side, so these will be more beneficial on smaller or normal sized cars and less effective on larger trucks and SUV’s.
 (There’s plans for an updated Bridge Box to support up to 6 heads, but no word on when.)

 One main benefit of the ZR5 compared to the ALP, however, is that the face of the heads is slightly smaller than that of the ALP heads, though they are a touch deeper too.
 It’s certainly not a huge difference, but you can see it here:

 - Able to jam some of the newer and tougher DragonEye guns

 - Heads are tiny bit smaller than the ALP heads